-The contribution of cloud to the radiation budget of southern West Africa 16 (SWA) is poorly understood yet is important for understanding regional mon-17 soon evolution and for evaluating and improving climate models, which have 18 large biases in this region.
-Radiative transfer calculations applied to at-19 mospheric profiles obtained from the CERES-CloudSat-CALIPSO-MODIS 20 (CCCM) dataset are used to investigate the effects of 12 different cloud types 2 (defined by their vertical structure) on the regional energy budget of SWA (5-22 10 °N, 8 °W-8 °E) during June-September.
-We show that the large regional 23 mean cloud radiative effect in SWA is due to non-negligible contributions 24 from many different cloud types; 8 cloud types have a cloud fraction larger 25 than 5 % and contribute at least 5 % of the regional mean shortwave cloud 26 radiative effect at the top of atmosphere.
-Low-clouds, which are poorly ob-27 served by passive satellite measurements, were found to cause net radiative 28 cooling of the atmosphere, which reduces the heating from other cloud types 29 by approximately 10 %.
-The sensitivity of the radiation budget to underes-30 timating low-cloud cover is also investigated.
-The radiative effect of miss-31 ing low-cloud is found to be up to approximately -25 W m-2 for upwelling 32 shortwave irradiance at the top of atmosphere and 35 W m-2 for downwelling 33 shortwave irradiance at the surface.
-34
+The contribution of cloud to the radiation budget of southern West Africa (SWA) is poorly understood and yet it is important for understanding regional monsoon evolution and for evaluating and improving climate models, which have large biases in this region.
+Radiative transfer calculations applied to atmospheric profiles obtained from the CERES-CloudSat-CALIPSO-MODIS (CCCM) dataset are used to investigate the effects of 12 different cloud types (defined by their vertical structure) on the regional energy budget of SWA (5°-10°N, 8°W-8°E) during June-September.
+We show that the large regional mean cloud radiative effect in SWA is due to nonnegligible contributions from many different cloud types; eight cloud types have a cloud fraction larger than 5% and contribute at least 5% of the regional mean shortwave cloud radiative effect at the top of the atmosphere.
+Low clouds, which are poorly observed by passive satellite measurements, were found to cause net radiative cooling of the atmosphere, which reduces the heating from other cloud types by approximately 10%.
+The sensitivity of the radiation budget to underestimating low-cloud cover is also investigated.
+The radiative effect of missing low cloud is found to be up to approximately -25 W m-2 for upwelling shortwave irradiance at the top of the atmosphere and 35 W m-2 for downwelling shortwave irradiance at the surface.